Pancreatitis: Mild acute pancreatitis

-The treatment of mild acute pancreatitis is successfully carried out by admission to a general hospital ward for fluid resuscitation and patient monitoring.
-Traditionally, people were not allowed to eat until the inflammation resolved but more recent evidence suggests early feeding is safe and improves outcomes and may result in an ability to leave the hospital sooner, and guidelines have been updated to recommend early feeding for patients able to tolerate it.
+The treatment of mild acute pancreatitis is admission to a general hospital ward for fluid resuscitation and patient monitoring.
+Traditionally, people were not allowed to eat until the inflammation resolved, but more recent evidence suggests early feeding is safe and improves outcomes and may result in an ability to leave the hospital sooner, and guidelines have been updated to recommend early feeding for patients able to tolerate it.

-Opioids may be used for the pain.
+Opioids may be used for pain.
 When the pancreatitis is due to gallstones, or even for patients without gallstones and no other identifiable cause, early gallbladder removal also appears to improve outcomes.

 Severe acute pancreatitis

 Severe pancreatitis can cause organ failure, necrosis, infected necrosis, pseudocyst, and abscess.
 If diagnosed with severe acute pancreatitis, people will need to be admitted to a high-dependency unit or intensive care unit.
-It is likely that the levels of fluids inside the body will have dropped significantly as it diverts bodily fluids and nutrients in an attempt to repair the pancreas.
-The drop in fluid levels can lead to a rapid and severe reduction in the volume of blood within the body, which is known as hypovolemic shock.
+The levels of fluids inside the body will likely have dropped significantly as it diverts bodily fluids and nutrients to repair the pancreas.
+A drop in fluid levels can lead to a rapid and severe reduction in blood volume, which is known as hypovolemic shock.
 This condition represents a major life threat and may be prevented in some cases by prompt and aggressive fluid resuscitation.

 Patients with severe AP are often unable to receive oral nutrition, and so nasogastric feeding tubes are commonly used for these patients.
 Feeding tubes may be used to provide calories and nutrients, combined with appropriate analgesia.
 Early enteral feeding within 48 hours of admission to the hospital has been associated with better outcomes.

-The lungs can be inflamed as a result of the systemic inflammatory response and can manifest as acute respiratory distress syndrome (ARDS).
-Supplemental oxygen is frequently required in the treatment of severe AP, and a patient may be given anything from supplemental oxygen via nasal cannula, to full mechanical ventilation.
+The systemic inflammatory response may inflame the lungs and manifest as acute respiratory distress syndrome (ARDS).
+Supplemental oxygen is frequently required in the treatment of severe AP.
+A patient may require respiratory support ranging from supplemental oxygen via nasal cannula to full mechanical ventilation.
 In many cases, even the most intensive respiratory therapies are not enough, and many patients with severe pancreatitis die as a result of respiratory failure.

-As with mild pancreatitis, it will be necessary to treat the underlying cause—gallstones, discontinuing medications, cessation of alcohol, etc. If the cause is gallstones, it is likely that an ERCP procedure or removal of the gallbladder will be recommended.
-There is also evidence that, even for patients without gallstones, surgical removal of the gallbladder may reduce the risk of recurrence, and as of 2024, guidelines recommend the procedure for any patient with severe pancreatitis with no clear cause.
+As with mild pancreatitis, it will be necessary to treat the underlying cause—gallstones, discontinuing medications, cessation of alcohol, etc. If the cause is gallstones, an ERCP procedure or removal of the gallbladder will likely be recommended.
+There is also evidence that, even for patients without gallstones, surgical removal of the gallbladder may reduce the risk of recurrence.
+As of 2024, guidelines recommend the procedure for any patient with severe pancreatitis with no clear cause.

 If the cause of pancreatitis is alcohol, cessation of alcohol consumption and treatment for alcohol dependency may improve pancreatitis.
 Even if the underlying cause is not related to alcohol consumption, many doctors recommend avoiding it for at least six months as this can cause further damage to the pancreas during the recovery process.
 Patients whose pancreatitis can be linked to alcoholism are known to have a much higher risk of recurrence.